Levintsky/ML-tutorial/Autonomous-Driving/Perception-3D.md

 	- Multi-scale is very important in 2D detection;

 ## Survey
-- Eduardo Arnold, Omar YAl-Jarrah, Mehrdad Dianati, Saber Fallah, David Oxtoby, and Alex Mouzakitis.
+- E Arnold, O YAl-Jarrah, M Dianati, S Fallah, D Oxtoby, and A Mouzakitis.
 A Survey on 3D Object Detection Methods for Autonomous Driving Applications.
 T-ITS'19

 ## Misc
-- Kelvin Wong, Shenlong Wang, Mengye Ren, and Raquel Urtasun.
+- K Wong, S Wang, M Ren, and R Urtasun.
 Identifying Unknown Instances for Autonomous Driving.
 CoRL'19
 	- Unseen: deer, ... detect and group the point-clouds

 ## Detection From 2D